Reflective phase retarder mirrors for CO2 lasers

 Our quarter wave phase retarder mirrors solve the problem of laser cutting metals with a CO2 laser.
 High power CO2 lasers often emit a beam that is linearly polarised.
 Linear or plane polarised CO2 laser beams will give uneven kerf width and cut quality, depending on the motion of the metal relative to the plane of polarisation.

 90 degree phase retarder mirrors convert the linear (or plane polarised laser beam) typically emitted by high power CO2 lasers to a circularly polarised laser beam.
 A circular polarised beam is needed to ensure even and consistent metal cutting in different axes of motion.

-To convert linear polarisation to circular polarisation, one of our phase retarding mirrors with an exact 90 degree phase shift at 10.6um wavelength can be used.
+To convert linear polarisation to circular polarisation, one of our phase retarding mirror with an exact 90 degree phase shift at 10.6um wavelength can be used.
 Often called polarisers, ECQ mirrors, 90 degree phase retarders, or lambda/4 mirrors, these reflectors introduce a phase shift of exactly 90 degrees to the beam.
-The 90 degree phase shift is achieved by using a carefully controlled thin film dielectric coating deposited on a copper mirror substrate.
+The 90-degree phase shift is achieved by using a carefully controlled thin film dielectric coating deposited on a copper mirror substrate.

 Benefits of LBP phase retarder mirrors